Frechmatz/cl-synthesizer/README.md

 *   environment The synthesizer environment.
 *   Any additional arguments as declared by :init-args

-If the device represents a MIDI input device then the device instantiation function must return a property list with the following keys (keys are not finalized yet by implementation):
+If the device represents a MIDI input device then the device instantiation function must return a property list with the following keys:

-*   :inputs nil
-*   :outputs (:midi-events).
 *   :get-output A function that returns the current output of the underlying device as a list of Midi-Events.
 *   :shutdown An optional shutdown function that is called when the rack is shutting down.

-If the device represents an Audio output device then the device instantiation function must return a property list with the following keys (keys are not finalized yet by implementation):
+If the device represents an Audio output device then the device instantiation function must return a property list with the following keys:

-*   :inputs (:channel-1 ... :channel-n) Where n is the number of output channels as declared by the environment.
-*   :outputs nil.
 *   :update Function that is called with keywords parameters :channel-1 ... :channel-n in order to push audio data to the underlying device.
 *   :shutdown An optional shutdown function that is called when the rack is shutting down.